What Does Glycolic Acid Do for Skin? Benefits You Need to Know

 How does glycolic acid actually work?

-wrinkles.
-Additionally, glycolic acid strengthens your products' other skin care elements by increasing
+Additionally, glycolic acid strengthens your products' other skin care elements by increasing their penetration.

 Glycolic acid skin purge - is your skin purging from using glycolic acid?